mono/website/docs/advanced/pinvoke/index.md

 Didn't we start using a managed execution environment to *avoid*pointers?
 But I digress...

 Alas, pointers are a fact of life in unmanaged code.
-As the [Avoiding Marshaling](#avoiding-marshaling) section points out, there are two ways to represent pointers: the "safe" way, using [http:/monodoc/T:System.IntPtr System.IntPtr] or [http:/monodoc/T:System.UIntPtr System.UIntPtr] , and the "unsafe" way, by using `unsafe` code and pointers.
+As the [Avoiding Marshaling](#avoiding-marshaling) section points out, there are two ways to represent pointers: the "safe" way, using [System.IntPtr](http://docs.go-mono.com/index.aspx?link=T:System.IntPtr) or [System.UIntPtr](http://docs.go-mono.com/index.aspx?link=T:System.UIntPtr) , and the "unsafe" way, by using `unsafe` code and pointers.

 #### Marshaling Embedded Strings

 *Behold the topic that just won't die!* "Inline" strings -- in which the storage for the string is part of the structure itself -- were covered [previously](#arrays-embedded-within-structures).
 Obviously, and likely more commonly, strings are not always allocated within the structure; typically a pointer to a null-terminated string is stored.

-The typical approach is to map the string as an IntPtr, and use [http:/monodoc/M:System.Runtime.InteropServices.Marshal.PtrToStringAnsi Marshal.PtrToStringAnsi] and similar functions to manually marshal the string.
+The typical approach is to map the string as an IntPtr, and use [Marshal.PtrToStringAnsi](http://docs.go-mono.com/index.aspx?link=M:System.Runtime.InteropServices.Marshal.PtrToStringAnsi) and similar functions to manually marshal the string.

 Why manually marshal?
 Because you typically use a custom memory allocator (such as **malloc**(3)), and don't want the runtime incorrectly freeing the memory that the string references.
 In this case, it's *essential* that you manually marshal the string to avoid memory corruption.

 Custom Marshaling
 -----------------

-The [http:/monodoc/T:System.Runtime.InteropServices.ICustomMarshaler ICustomMarshaler] interface allows the CLI to invoke custom code as part of the P/Invoke call.
+The [ICustomMarshaler](http://docs.go-mono.com/index.aspx?link=T:System.Runtime.InteropServices.ICustomMarshaler) interface allows the CLI to invoke custom code as part of the P/Invoke call.
 Normal P/Invoke calls follow the structure:

 > Method invocation → CLI P/Invoke Default Marshaler → Unmanaged method call